- Homes for Ukraine

 Like LIBOR, LRR is a variable rate, so we‘ll tell you about any changes to LRR and the impact on your monthly payments in the same way we would’ve done for changes to LIBOR.

-We’re replacing LIBOR with a reference rate that is calculated in the same way as we expect LIBOR will be calculated for a limited period after 31 December 2021 and we expect LRR to perform in a similar way to LIBOR so you shouldn’t pay more over the term of your mortgage than you would’ve done had we not moved to LRR to calculate the interest rate you pay.
+We’ve replaced LIBOR with a reference rate that is calculated in the same way as LIBOR will be calculated for a limited period after 31 December 2021 and we expect LRR to perform in a similar way to LIBOR so you shouldn’t pay more over the term of your mortgage than you would’ve done had we not moved to LRR to calculate the interest rate you pay.

-We’re unable to tell you at this time exactly what the interest rate or monthly mortgage payment will be when we first recalculate the interest rate you pay using LRR as, like LIBOR, LRR is a variable rate, so it’s likely to change before then.
+We’re unable to tell you exactly what the interest rate or monthly mortgage payment will be following the move to LRR until we first recalculate the interest rate you pay using LRR as, like LIBOR, LRR is a variable rate, so it’s likely to change before then.

 12. When will the change to the replacement rate take effect?

-Although the proposed amendments to your mortgage agreement will take effect from 1 January 2022, interest on your mortgage won’t begin to be calculated using LRR until your quarterly interest period ends for the first time in 2022.
+The amendments to your mortgage agreement took effect from 1 January 2022, but interest on your mortgage won’t begin to be calculated using LRR until your quarterly interest period ends for the first time in 2022.

 Let’s say that your current 3-Month LIBOR linked mortgage has the interest rate set every quarter on the 1 January, April, July and October and is based on LIBOR on the 15th of the preceding month.
 We’ve shown how this will work below: